One-on-One & Group Classes

 Calendar for Group Classes

-To schedule a one-on-one class please contact our Certified Tobacco Treatment Specialist by filling out the form below (form coming soon) or calling 208-799-3100.
+To schedule a one-on-one class please contact our Certified Tobacco Treatment Specialist by going to our form page or calling 208-799-3100.

 Idaho QuitLine 1-800-QUITNOW (1-800-784-8669)

 The Idaho QuitLine is a free telephone counseling service designed to help tobacco users quit.
 This confidential service connects tobacco users with trained counselors who guide and support them through the process of becoming tobacco-free.

 Idaho residents can receive 8 weeks of FREE nicotine replacement therapy (gum, patch or lozenge) by calling the Idaho Quitline at 1-800-QUIT-NOW or by visiting projectfiler.org

 If you are a Washington resident, you may be eligible for 2 weeks of FREE nicotine replacement therapy (gum or patches) by calling the Washington Quitline at 1-800-QUIT-NOW.
 Washington residents with Apple Health qualify for 12 weeks of FREE nicotine replacement therapy (gum or patches) per year.

 Benefits of Quitting

 Idaho’s average cost of a pack of cigarettes is $5.23